-Policy-making in Russia.
+Policymaking in Russia: Policy-making process in Russia.
 Factors of successful reforms.

-Developing as a Policy Analyst: Designing Interventions and Writing Policy Papers.
-Intervention designs.
-How to write good policy papers.
-"Speaking Truth to Power": Policy Advisory Systems.
-The role of policy advisors in policy-making.
+Policy Advisory Systems: The role of policy advisors in policymaking.
 Policy Advisory Systems.

-Public Policy as a Subject and a Profession: Who is a Good Policy Analyst How to be a good policy analyst?
+Public Policy as a Subject and a Profession: Who is a Good Policy Analyst.
+How to be a good policy analyst?
 Skills and competencies.